 Moreover, prior to the modern Malay language written in roman alphabet, early scriptures were written in Arabic script, or Jawi.
 You can also have a go at determining your Jawi name from your English name at the gallery activity center.

-Guided and curator’s tours
+Guided public tours

-The library run hour-long guided tours of the exhibits from 1pm – 2pm on a first-come first-served basis, on selected dates.
+The library run hour-long guided tours of the exhibits from 1pm – 2pm on a first-come first-served basis and on selected dates.
 Do take note that tours are not conducted daily, so do catch a slot if may.
 For the 2017 calendar, we have 30 Sep, 14 Oct, 28 Oct, 11 Nov, 25 Nov, 9 Dec, 16 Dec.
 For the 2018 schedule, only 3 tours will be run on 16 Jan, 20 Jan and 3 Feb.

 The NLB also run curator’s tours from 7pm – 8pm, on selected dates: 18 Sep, 6 Oct, 3 Nov and 8 Dec for the 2017 calendar and 5 Jan, 2 Feb on 2018.
 Registration is required via NLB website.
 All tours will be conducted in English with the meeting point at the level 10 gallery entrance itself.
 Do check the NLB website for updated tour timings and dates.